-That dense foliage -- along with their height -- means that they afford good privacy during the summertime when folks are most active in their backyards.
+That dense foliage, along with their height, means that they afford good privacy during the summertime when folks are most active in their backyards.
 Here is a list of some of the various kinds of privet (note that the zone information provided refers only to hardiness; a shrub may be cold-hardy to zone 5, but that does not imply that it is evergreen there):

 - California privet (L. ovalifolium): zones 5 to 8; 10 to 15 feet high and wide

-The leaves of L. ovalifolium 'Aureum' have green centers with golden margins, while Vicary is a solid gold.
+The leaves of L. ovalifolium Aureum have green centers with golden margins, while Vicary is a solid gold.
 Dirr also lists some types where the variegated leaves are marked by "gray-green mottling" and "cream-silver edges"; namely, three cultivars of L. japonicum: